For a tiny country with a small population, Switzerland is known worldwide for its iconic symbols:

 Watches, cuckoo clocks, and bankers

 Though Switzerland sits in the middle of Europe, it is not part of the EU and has been neutral since 1815.
 But the Swiss have connected themselves to the world by internet and e-commerce.
-With 8 billion euros of revenue for 8 million people in 2019, that will buy you a lot of Swiss cheese.
+With a thriving digital economy generating billions of euros annually for its 8 million people, that will buy you a lot of Swiss cheese.

 Secureship provides safe and affordable shipping from Canada to Switzerland. in case you are an everyday shopper or a business,